 Rhubarb fool and Rhubarb Cakes are probably the most common recipes with rhubarb compote.
-But as I mentioned, it's a great topping on oatmeal, pancakes, Greek yogurt, frozen yogurt, trifle, pavlova and many more dishes!
+As I mentioned, it's also a great topping on oatmeal, pancakes, plain yogurt, frozen yogurt, trifle, pavlova, rhubarb lemonade and many more dishes!
 Some people enjoy rhubarb compote on grilled meats like pork.
 Personally, I just love it on Greek yogurt!

 However, because I did not have my own fresh rhubarb yet, I made this rhubarb compote recipe with rhubarb I'd received from my friend, Nadya.
 And it had actually been in my freezer from last spring.
 You can easily freeze fresh rhubarb, but just be sure to wash it and chop it up first.
 I freeze it in a freezer bag.
 Then put it over a sieve to drain off the excess moisture as it thaws.
 And although it gets a little soggy when defrosted, if you're just making compote or baking with it, it doesn't really matter.

-First of all I want to say that I believe in keeping it real, especially as far as food goes, so I didn't add food coloring or strawberries or strawberry jello, as people often do, to give my rhubarb a pink hue.
 The reason cooked rhubarb turns brown mostly has to do with the variety and the way it's cooked.
-The Strawberry rhubarb variety will look pinker when cooked but it's not a common variety and harder to find (where I live anyway).
+The Strawberry rhubarb variety will look pinker when cooked but it's not a common variety and harder to find.
 Roasting rhubarb can also help rhubarb preserve a pinker color.
 So if you are looking for the pink color, I recommend you roast it.
+You can also add a little red food coloring.
 Your cookware can also affect the color of your cooked rhubarb.
 Because rhubarb is acidic, if you cook it in a metal pan like copper, aluminum, the rhubarb will turn brown.
 But in most cases, it's simply the variety and stove top cooking method that causes it to turn a brownish color.
-The taste is still amazing and that's what matters most, right?!

 Yes you can freeze rhubarb compote as well as fresh rhubarb!
-I froze this rhubarb compote in the photos because I wasn't ready to take pictures of it at the time I made it.
-I froze it in an airtight container, but you could also use a freezer bag.
-And it will last a few months in the freezer and taste as fresh and delicious as ever!
+Freeze it in an airtight container or Ziplock freezer bag.
+It will last a few months in the freezer and taste as fresh and delicious as ever!

-- Combine all ingredients in medium saucepan, except vanilla extract.
+- Combine rhubarb with all other ingredients in medium saucepan, except vanilla extract.